 The basic premise of the film is this: Dr. Brian Hooker, an autism researcher and father of a young man with autism, had badgered the CDC for years about vaccination safety data to the point where they sent him a warning to stop before they took legal action.
 Years later Dr. William Thompson, one of five authors of the CDC’s report denying a connection between MMR and autism, contacted Hooker and gave him a breadcrumb trail that lead him to data buried and/or destroyed by his group because it demonstrated a strong correlation between African-American boys, the timing of the MMR vaccine, and the future diagnosis of isolated autism.
 Isolated autism was defined as a case where no pre-existing conditions or co-morbidities were found; in other words, the toddlers weren’t sick, were developing neurotypically, there was no family history, and suddenly they were showing at least two of three criteria: social-behavior withdrawl, stimming, or sensory dysfunction.
 The film stated the rate of this isolated autism diagnosis is much higher for children exposed to the vaccine between 15-18 months than those exposed after 3 years.

 The CDC’s research plan stated they were going to source their information from Georgia public school records.
 However according to Thompson the data became “problematic;” a statistically significant, clear trend emerged of black boys developing autism in correlation to MMR vaccination.
 In an email to his superiors Thompson shared with Hooker, he stated the team was “struggling with” the data, but they found something interesting if they only used the children with Georgia birth certificates.
-The CDC stated, when forced to address this issue in 2015,
+The CDC stated, then forced to address this issue in 2015,

 Access to the information on the birth certificates allowed researchers to assess more complete information on race as well as other important characteristics, including possible risk factors for autism such as the child’s birth weight, mother’s age, and education.
 This information was not available for the children without birth certificates; hence CDC study did not present data by race on black, white, or other race children from the whole study sample.
 It presented the results on black and white/other race children from the group with birth certificates.